 This past weekend some protesters drove through a snowstorm from Denver to Fort Collins, Colo., to urge New Belgium employee-owners not to sell to Lion Little, as Kirin has been accused multiple times of working with war criminals in Myanmar (formerly Burma), selling beer in the backdrop of southeast Asia’s sad 70-year civil war.
-That’s not great news, especially when craft beer legend and New Belguim CEO and Cofounder Kim Jordan noted Lion Little’s ethics specifically as one of the big reasons this sale was a good fit for the heritage craft brand.
+That’s not great news, especially when craft beer legend and New Belguim Cofounder and former CEO Kim Jordan noted Lion Little’s ethics specifically as one of the big reasons this sale was a good fit for the heritage craft brand.
 From her open letter on Nov.
 19:

 We are a Certified B Corp.
 Which means that we’re dedicated to being a force for good as a business.
 Right away, the folks at Little World told us that they were captivated by this model, and they are asking us to retain our B Corp status.
 In addition, Lion announced last week that they’ve made a pledge to be carbon neutral in their Australian and New Zealand breweries starting in 2020.
 That’s exciting!
 And now we will be accelerating our own journey toward Carbon Neutrality.
 Imagine a world where publicly traded companies are dedicated to business as a force for good, taking into account an array of stakeholders — their workers, their shareholders, and the environment.
 This is a model for a big, compelling future and is in line with the needs of our rapidly changing world.